Healthy Homes Assessment Tamatea

 Rental Property Home Assessments Tamatea

-Property rental areas that are affected by Healthy Homes Standard.
-Healthy Homes Standards in Tamatea include each:
+Areas of rental properties that are impacted with the Healthy Homes Standard in Tamatea include each:

 • Living Room